anshulsamar/anshulsamar.github.io/_texts/naatak.md

 stage - or to at least callout the stereotypes used and make the audience think deeply about their views of the world.

-Many dialogues in this 1985 play ought to have been changed.
-When I raised concerns over the characterization around suicide, my discomfort around racist material/jokes, and disapproval over statements involving sexual orientation or gender identity, I was told that Naatak's job was to entertain, not teach, and the jokes were
+Some dialogues in this 1985 play ought to have been changed.
+When I raised concerns over the characterization around suicide, my discomfort around racist material/jokes, and disapproval over statements involving sexual orientation or gender identity, it was suggested that Naatak's job was to entertain, not teach, and the jokes were
 OK in context.
-And while, to the credit of the theater leadership, some changes were made, many were not.
-Their belief was that if you have to portray a character who says something offensive, that’s OK: it is the character who is offensive, not you.
+And while, to the credit of the theater leadership, my concerns were thought about seriously and I was openly heard out - some changes were made, many were not.
+The belief was that if you have to portray a character who says something offensive, that’s OK: it is the character who is offensive, not you.
 To me, if your story absolutely needs a character who says something racist/misogynistic/etc, it ought to be done with skill and awareness, so that the audience understands the impact of what is being said and why it is not okay.
+Allowing some viewers to leave with stereotypes reinforced - and not pointed out - is a little irresponsible, especially in this climate.
+We can do better.
+In the
-Especially in the South Asian community, it is critical to have conversations around suicide (and offering support and care to those like The Odd Couple’s
+South Asian community, it is critical to have conversations around suicide (and offering support and care to those like The Odd Couple’s
 Suman), race (without stereotyping other non-white minorities such as Manolo/Jesus), and gender identity/sexual orientation (without making heterosexuality and cisgenderedness the norm).
-For my Naatak friends reading this post and adapting new plays, I hope you can consider this and think deeply about the hidden impact of the script.
-Furthermore, Naatak’s audience will soon grow beyond older South Asian generation to also include the younger South Asian community.
+For my Naatak friends reading this post and adapting new plays, I know that Naatak is home to many perspectives, and I hope you can consider this and think more about the hidden impact of the script.
+Naatak’s audience will soon grow beyond older South Asian generation to also include the younger South Asian community.
 These new patrons may call for different ways of thinking about theater.